Changing the landscape : one campaign at a time.

 In her spare time she finds much fulfillment cooking, gardening, camping, swimming in the ocean, and participating in a wide range of decolonization efforts.

-Kathryn is a settler-ally born and raised on Lekwungen Territories in Victoria, B.C.
+Kathryn is born and raised on Lekwungen Territories/Victoria, B.C and is of Croatian and Irish ancestry.
 A traveler of the west coast and advocate for resilient communities, Kathryn has long been passionate about Indigenous justice and its relationship to how we organize socially and pursue reconciliation from the ground up.
 These interests have landed Kathryn in a broad spectrum of former positions across Canada, from studying culture and anthropological archives on Haida Gwaii to working in the trenches of Parliament for Elizabeth May.

 Kathryn’s work with RAVEN allows her to bring her political and organizing experience to the vitally important work of decolonization, which entails a reconnection with Canada’s Indigenous communities and the landscapes they have stewarded for millennia.